unisonweb/olddocsite/_includes/quickstart.markdown

 # 3 minute quickstart guide

-This short guide will have you downloading Unison, running your first program (a toy distributed mergesort implementation), and publishing your first definition.
-The focus here is on getting you up and running as quickly as possible. 🏎 More in-depth guides follow this one.
+This short guide will have you downloading and installing Unison and running your first program (a toy distributed mergesort implementation).
+There isn't much exposititon here and the focus here is on getting you up and running as quickly as possible. 🏎

+More in-depth guides follow this one.

 If you have any trouble with the process or ideas about how to improve this document, [come talk to us in Slack][slack]!
 Also this document is [on GitHub][on-github].

 [slack]: https://join.slack.com/t/unisonlanguage/shared_invite/enQtNzAyMTQ4ODA0MDM4LWYxZTNkMGUxMDEzNTg3NTMxNjMxOGM2Zjg4ODFjM2RhNGY0OGU2NTMzYmQ1YWIwN2Y0YTc1NjQ1NjgzYzEzOWI
 [mac-dl]: https://www.dropbox.com/s/6vl246m4faaps5k/unison?dl=0